 Fantastic!!
 I absolutely love this short story :)

-over 3 years ago Gracie Belle said:
+almost 4 years ago Gracie Belle said:

 Disclaimer: My reviews are usually pretty blunt & straightforward and I focus more on critiques than praising.
 It doesn't mean I don't like your story and it's absolutely nothing against you personally!

 2nd paragraph: The transition between the first and second sentence seems too blunt.
 Maybe change "Alone." to "I feel cold, alone."
 That way it takes a little bit from the first sentence.
 Then I'd take out the third sentence, since "I feel" would be there, and "That's what I am." would be redundant.